Motivating people to workout: Do exercise innovations work?

 Pure Fitness’ Leung insists the bikes’ incorporation of VR technology is well thought-out.
 He further explained how the VR bikes work at the Innovation Lab.
 “It uses a professional exercise bike for a genuine workout, but because you’re in this immersive world, you forget that you’re working out.
 You’d be cycling more than what you normally would,” said Leung.

 “It’s not gimmicky because it really is attracting more people to do work-outs,” he insisted.
 “You’d workout longer than you’d normally would.
-For someone who hasn’t really cycled, he’d now be somewhat interested in cycling as they’d like to try out this experience.”
+For someone who hasn’t really cycled, he’d now be somewhat interested in cycling.”

-“Especially for those who are in front of their computers all the time – they’d definitely want to try this out and it’ll likely appeal to the tech-savvy millennials too,” said Leung, who is convinced by the system’s Return of Investment (ROI) in attracting gym-goers.
+“Especially for those who are in front of their computers all the time – they’d definitely want to try this out.
+It’ll also likely appeal to the tech-savvy millennials too,” said Leung, who is convinced by the system’s Return of Investment (ROI) in attracting gym-goers.

 But can the average gym-goer be motivated to work out with such new-fangled technological tools?